skupperproject/skupper/test/integration/acceptance/custom/hello_policy/README.md

 # Note on files

-Under the `features` directory there are files are written in Gherkin, but not read by any actual Gherkin system (behave or cucumber).
+Under the `features` directory there are files written in Gherkin, but not read by any actual Gherkin system (behave or cucumber).

 Instead, they're just a standardized way to write test cases before the actual